Thank you , Unslightlyviewings, NightsPoison (awesome name btw), U-Madder, and ForeverTwatDarius for reviewing! Your words are infinitely inspiring!

 "Well I can't lie about the stairs!"
 Elsa cried defensively.
 "She's going to figure out we live in the stratosphere all by herself."

 Anna rolled her eyes and leaned out the door.
 "What is taking her so long?" she mumbled to herself.

 "Maybe we should toss her a broom.
 It is her basic transportation."

 Anna sighed heavily and trudged back to her wife.
-"Could you at least try to act like you like her?" she whined.
+"Could you at least try to act like you like her?"

-Elsa stared at her with wide eyes.
 "Like her?
 Anna, the woman tried to slip me arsenic at our wedding!"